 Can cryptocurrency businesses be subjected to IRS Title 31 exams?
 In short, yes.
 The IRS uses Title 31 to prevent money laundering, meaning more and more cryptocurrency businesses could face the examination.

 When you were in school, you probably hated tests — especially those pop quizzes you were never prepared for.
 Unfortunately, those days aren’t completely behind us just yet, especially those of us in the crypto space.

-As regulators increasingly turn their eye to cryptocurrency businesses in 2020 and beyond, entrepreneurs in the industry must increasingly prepare for the possibility they will be selected for a Title 31 Examination by the IRS.
+As regulators increasingly turn their eye to cryptocurrency businesses in late 2020 and beyond, entrepreneurs in the industry must increasingly prepare for the possibility they will be selected for a Title 31 Examination by the IRS.

 Is this an audit?
 Yes, but not of your taxes.
 Instead, it’s about ensuring that you meet the Title 31 Anti-Money Laundering (AML) requirements.

 Here’s what you can expect from a Title 31 examination, and how you should prepare for the possibility of being selected.